Conewango Club Constitution

 Section 2 Paragraph 1

-Every applicant for Resident, Non-Resident or Junior membership shall be proposed by one and seconded by two of the Resident members of the Club on the forms approved by the Board of Directors.
+Every applicant for Residential, Non-Resident or Junior Membership shall be proposed by one and seconded by two of the Residential members of the Club on the forms approved by the Board of Directors.
 All applications and photographs of applicants shall be posted on the bulletin board in the Club House for a period of ten days.
 Applications shall be read before the Board of Directors at any meeting of the Board held ten days or more after the application has been posted; at such meeting it shall be the duty of the board, if a vacancy exists, to vote upon the application by ballot.
 A majority vote of all the Board shall be necessary to elect an appointment.

 Section 2 Paragraph 2